spences10/scottspence.com/posts/2022/03/09/make-a-url-shortener-with-sveltekit/index.md

 I'm going to make a URL shortener with SvelteKit.

 I will use a SvelteKit endpoint to redirect the requests made to it.
+This will redirect the `source` URL to the target or `destination` URL.

+An example could be the URL given to this project, say `https://svort.li`. anything after the TLD (`.li`) will be the `source` so `https://svort.li/me` will be redirected to the `destination` URL for that source `https://scottspence.com`.

 In the previous two projects I made there wasn't anything in the way of a front-end framework as they were just configuration files to do the redirects on the server.

-This is still pretty much the same as the Vercel project, I've actually just ripped out the `now.json` file from the project and I'm using it in the Svelte one!
+This is still pretty much the same as it will be taking an incoming request on the server (in the SvelteKit endpoint) and redirecting it.

 ## Setup the project